metal-toolbox/mctl/docs/mctl_list_firmware-set.md

 ### Options

 ```
+      --all             show all firmware sets.
+By default results are filtered on having labels for vendor, model and latest=true
   -h, --help            help for firmware-set
       --model string    filter by server model
       --vendor string   filter by server vendor